-The actions outlined in the draft DHS meet the 6 strategic priorities outlined in the Housing Strategy.
+The actions outlined in the DHS meet the six strategic priorities outlined in the Housing Strategy.

-Glasgow's Housing Strategy contains actions that relate to the enhancement of digital services and support health and social care objectives such as maximising opportunities that enable independent living and technology enabled care in Glasgow.
+Glasgow's DHS contains actions that relate to the enhancement of digital services and support health and social care objectives such as:

+- Maximising opportunities that enable independent living; and - Technology enabled care in Glasgow.